ForestB0T/Hub/readme.md

 - Player deaths
 - Player joins and leaves

+For more details on how WebSocket communication works within ForestBot, refer to the [WebSocket Documentation](./wsreadme.md).

 ### Dynamic Tablist Generation
 - Compiles and serves real-time tablist data for connected servers.